LimeProgramming/ResoniteRPGWebsocketCode/README.md

 # Read-Only License

-You are permitted to view the contents of this repository for informational and educational purposes only.
-No permission is granted to copy, modify, distribute, or use the code in any derivative works or commercial applications.
-All rights are reserved by the author.
+This repository is provided for informational and educational purposes.

+* You may modify and distribute derivative works based on the code, provided they are not used in commercial applications.
+* Use of the code in its unmodified state is not permitted.

+Disclaimer: This is an early, unfinished proof-of-concept implementation.
+While it may offer value to others, no guarantees are made regarding its functionality or suitability for any particular purpose.<br>***Use at your own risk***.